 - Make expectations clear.
 Have clear expectations from the start so that he knows what saying ‘no’ means for the dynamic.

 - Clarify.
 IF he says ‘no’, make sure you understand what is going on just in case you have missed something, clarify that he understands that this is serious

 - Discuss/Reassess.
 Calmly talk about it, reset expectations if you need to, and be prepared to keep your core requirements for the relationship intact.

 If you have to keep repeating 3 and 4, your dynamic as it exists now is pretty much toast.
 Live with that fact, renegotiate from the ground up, or walk away.

 1 To pre-empt the inevitable, this is how it works for me in the very particular type of romantic D/s relationships that I have where obedience is a cornerstone: it is is my personal opinion, I am not the arbiter of Truth or the Oracle.
 If this helps you at all… great!
 If it doesn’t, that’s okay too.
 If you deal with this issue by smacking him over the head with a smelly fish and screaming “I’m a little teapot” and it works, then that’s awesome! and etc…

-Edited Dec 2019: Since writing this, I got so many questions that I published a practical, actionable guide,’How To Handle Disobedience’, to look at this issue more closely and expand on the advice given here.
-The guide provides much more context, and lays out a clear structured step-by-step process to follow to tackle this really common challenge.
+Edited Dec 2019: Since writing this, I got so many questions that I published a practical, actionable guide, ‘How To Handle Disobedience’, to expand on the advice given here and help new dominants navigate various kinds of disobedience.
+The guide provides much more context, and lays out a clear, structured, step-by-step process to follow to tackle this really common challenge.